Our Beginning Story

 On April 28th, 2013 she lost her first beloved Aussie unexpectedly.
 Within the following few months, not looking to get another dog right away, a friend encouraged her to come look at this little pup which was the last of the litter and should definitely have been the first to go.
 The pup gravitated toward Lyndi right away and had so much of the same personality as the dog she just lost, but had that extra something special.
 Obviously, the rest is history and the timing of it all was definitely not coincidence!
 "Annie" was born on April 25, 2013 and on July 4th, 2013 Lyndi brought her home to Dublin, Texas.

 While Lyndi began taking Annie out in public for obedience training, it became obvious that she would not only be perfect for animal therapy, but would enjoy the work as well.
-Lyndi began her required training as an animal therapy handler, started training Annie for therapy work and the test to become registered.
+Lyndi began her required training as an animal therapy handler, started training Annie for therapy work and the test to become a registered dog therapy team.

 Annie and Lyndi passed their test with the highest level you can receive, began their "official" work as a registered Pet Partners therapy team and started a Facebook page "Annie's Trails".
 They became the first pioneers as a registered animal therapy team to "knock on doors" of nursing homes, schools, libraries, first responder facilities, along with Texas Health Harris Stephenville Hospital, in Erath and surrounding counties.
 The two loved serving people, saw the joy it brought to others along with encouragement, comfort, and even the amount of progress it brought to the children they worked with at schools.